wfp2-dap/siler/docs/README.md

 description: >-
   Siler is a set of general purpose high-level abstractions aiming an API for declarative programming in PHP.
+  This fork aims to serve a boilerplate for graphql compatible with php v7.0 and above.
 ---

 # Siler